Alternatively titled, “The One with the New Lunchtime Obsession.” ;)

 - Add chicken or vegetable stock to a small saucepan over high heat then bring to a boil.
 Add quinoa then turn heat down to low, place a lid on top, and simmer until quinoa is tender and broth has been absorbed, 15 minutes.
 Fluff cooked quinoa with a fork then scoop into a storage container or large mixing bowl with a lid to cool.
 Once cool, cover then refrigerate until chilled.
 Can be done a day or two ahead of time.

 - Add chilled quinoa to a large mixing bowl then add remaining salad ingredients.
-Drizzle with desired amount of dressing then toss to combine and serve, or refrigerate for up to 3 days.
+Drizzle with desired amount of dressing (do not need to use all if you don't want to!) then toss to combine and serve, or refrigerate for up to 3 days.

 - Be sure to purchase quinoa that’s labeled “pre-rinsed”.
 I like Bob's Red Mill Organic Quinoa.